Church Domain Names

 Not only does this provide a domain name which is short and memorable, it gives you a website address which is immediately attractive and interesting to the very people you are trying to reach.
 It also opens up the possibility that you could make the church website just one part of a larger community website.

-Creating a true community website can take a lot of work, but is a great idea.
-Have a look at our community website page for more information.
+Creating a true community website can take a lot of work and for many churches it simply isn't a good idea as other sites in the area already perform this function.
+However if you are in an area without a community website then take a look at our community website page for more information.